NOTES: Thank you, everyone, who left reviews or favorited other stories in this series. I'm so happy y'all are enjoying these stories. :)

 "And these upgrades can be done in a day?"
 John asked, skepticism clear in his tone.

 "Are you kidding?"
 Rodney snorted.
-"It's going to take days, maybe a week to get this done.
-I need to be here to make sure everything is going the way we expect.
+"It's going to take days, maybe even weeks, to get this done.
+I need to be here to ensure everything is going as we expect.
 After that, I can leave them alone with it for a few hours to check out a planet."

 John frowned, then nodded.
 "All right, I'll talk to Elizabeth about waiting an extra day."
-He looked over at Rodney, "Just one day.
+He looked over at Rodney and added, "Just one day.
 After that, we need to go."

 "Fine," Rodney said and went back to his reconstituted eggs.

 "I spoke to Halling yesterday," Teyla said a few minutes later.
-When she didn't continue, Rodney glanced up at her.
-"Several of the parents in the village would like to speak to you, Doctor McKay," she told him, and he could see a bit of humor in her expression.
+When she didn't continue, Rodney glanced at her.
+"Several of the parents in the village would like to speak to you, Doctor McKay," she told him, and Rodney felt a jolt in his stomach.

-Her smile widened.
-"It seems Jinto and the other boys are neglecting their chores and staying up too late as a result of the telegraph machines they built when we were there last."
+Teyla shook her head and smiled.
+"It seems Jinto and the other boys are neglecting their chores and staying up too late due to the telegraph machines they built during our last visit."